jimbotyson/draftbaseline/baseline.md

     -   Who provides the knowledge required to implement standards.

--   Software may be accessible to different subsets of users, for example, screen reader users vs magnification users;
+-   Content may be accessible to different subsets of users, for example, screen reader users vs magnification users;

 -   Sometimes something perceived to be an accessibility issue is an issue with fluency with assistive technology and students should be provided with opportunities to familiarize themselves with technology;